0oSaraho0/pp5-ecommerce/README.md

 ## Imagery

-The front page image was taken from vogue magazine on a guide to the best charity shops
+The front page image was taken from vogue magazine on a guide to the best charity shops.
+The item pictures are either the ones used in in the Boutique Ado project or they came from Amazon.

 # Technologies